SamuelSchlesinger/anonymous-state-machines/README.md

 without revealing their point balance or consuming their token.
 This transition uses a nullifier that can be regenerated deterministically for specific service providers, allowing repeated verification while maintaining unlinkability between different providers.

+**Advantages:**
+- Customers can accumulate and spend points without revealing their identity
+- Businesses can prevent fraud and double-spending without tracking individual customers
+- Tier benefits can be selectively disclosed without revealing point balances
+- Customer purchase patterns remain private even as they earn and redeem rewards
+- Different service providers cannot collude to track customer activities across venues